 14. Washington, D.C.

-For culture, my favorite stop is the world famous National Gallery of Art.
-It's one of the world's finest repositories of Western Art.
+The National Gallery of Art one of the world’s finest repositories of Western Art.
 The West Building showcases masterpieces from the 13th to 19th centuries.
 The East Building, designed by IM.
 Pei of Louvre fame, displays modern and contemporary art masterpieces.

 Apart from its historic heart, DC also has many beautiful neighborhoods with exploring.
 My favorites are Georgetown, Dupont and Pacific Circles (home to the truly fabulous Phillips Collection), Foggy Bottom, Woodley Park, and Old Town Alexandria (just outside DC).